-Argument Format Description No Matching Hardware Image file does not contain a hardware Version version that matches the Reader hardware version.
+Argument Format Description No Matching Hardware Version Image file does not contain a hardware version that matches the Reader hardware version.
 No Newer Version Upgrade not needed because no newer version in the metafile or upgrade image.
 File Mismatch Metafile has mismatched partition image types.
 No File Metafile does not contain upgrade file information.
 Missing SOP Metafile does not contain SOP partition while an SPP is present.
-Duplicated Partition Upgrade failed because either the metafile or the upgrade file has a duplicated partition T (11) in it.
-Incompatible Upgrade failed because Upgrade/Downgrade Path upgrading/downgrading to the intended SOP version or type is not allowed by Flash Programming Failed current image.
-Current Image Invalidated Failed to write the flash memory.
-The current image has been invalidated by a previous "fallback" command.
-No Fallback Image Available This reason applies to the rejection of multiple commands following a "fallback" Generic Error command.
-Download error other than those specified above.
+Duplicated Partition Upgrade failed because either the metafile o the upgrade file has a duplicated partition in it.
+Incompatible Upgrade failed because Upgrade/Downgrade Path upgrading/downgrading to the intended SOP version or type is not allowed by current image.
+Flash Programming Failed Failed to write the flash memory.
+Current Image Invalidated The current image has been invalidated by a previous "fallback" command.
+No Fallback Image Available This reason applies to the rejection of multiple commands following a "fallback" command.
+Generic Error Download error other than those specified above.

-Argument Format Description UpgradeStatus Ready The upgrade status of the last executed upgrade.
-The following enumerations are possible values for the UpgradeStatus field.
-Application is ready for additional WaitingForMetafileTransfer WaitingForMetafileRetry commands.
-Metafile is being transferred from server.
-Metafile transfer timed out, waiting for subsequent transfer.
+Argument Format Description UpgradeStatus The upgrade status of the last execute upgrade.
+The following enumerations a possible values for the UpgradeStatus field.
+Ready Application is ready for additional commands.
+WaitingForMetafileTransfer WaitingForMetafileRetry Metafile is being transferred from server Metafile transfer timed out, waiting for subsequent transfer.